marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ## Can I run Loop without a RileyLink?

-At this time, DIY Loop only works with certain insulin pumps which all require use of a radio-link.
+No, currently DIY Loop only works with certain insulin pumps, all of which require use of a radio-link.